How to Retire in Japan As A Foreigner: A Comprehensive Guide

 So, let's go over the pros and cons of retirement in Japan to consider.

-Why should you retire in Japan?
-The pros
+Should you retire in Japan?

-So what’s life like in Japan?
+So what's life like in Japan for retirees?

 a) Excellent life quality